JepMik/GCL-Build-Analyse-Tool/README.md

 If for some reason an error occurs while running an already defined syntax, then please contact the creators.

-## **How to interpret program graph results:**
+## **How to Interpret Program Graph Results:**
 **The outcome:**

 When running option `2.
 Non-Deterministic Program Graph` or `3.
 Deterministic Program Graph` from the Main Menu.
-A file named `graph.dot` will be generated, where the syntax of the [graphziz text language](https://graphviz.org/doc/info/lang.html) will be inside.
+A file named `graph.dot` will be generated, where the syntax of the [graphviz text language](https://graphviz.org/doc/info/lang.html) will be inside.
 The syntax will change each time the program is run, depending on the input of the Guarded Command Language.

 If using VS-code, and [extension](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz) has been downloaded.
 The graph can be seen directly in the program, utilizing the extension.